 The average cost of dental crowns in Houston, TX is $2,500.
-Prices may vary based on the doctor doing the procedure, the complexity of the procedure, and if other dental procedures are needed before delivering your dental crown.
+Prices may vary based on the doctor doing the procedure and the complexity of the procedure, and may also change according to other dental procedures needed before delivering your dental crown.

 Most dental insurance plans provide a yearly amount of maximum coverage for dental procedures.
-Depending on the type of insurance plan you have will determine if you are covered for the full amount of your treatment or not.
+The type of insurance plan you have will determine whether you are covered for the full amount of your treatment or not.

 If your dental crown breaks or chips, unfortunately, it must be replaced by a brand new crown.

-It is NOT recommended to glue a dental crown with over the counter products in the safety of your home.
-It is best to schedule an appointment with the doctor who started and finished your treatment to place the crown back with safe products.
+It is NOT recommended to glue a dental crown at home with over-the-counter products.
+It is best to schedule an appointment with the doctor who completed your treatment, so that your crown can be reaffixed with safe, reliable products.

 What is the difference between a crown and a bridge?